Bethesda Historical Society

 About us

 The Bethesda Historical Society, established in 2019, is an organization of volunteers dedicated to sharing and reflecting on the history of the Bethesda, Maryland area and its diverse residents.
+The Society develops events and educational programs focusing on significant locations and important moments in our history.

-We are now a 501(c)(3) organization, so donations are tax-deductible!
+We are a 501(c)(3) organization, so donations are tax-deductible!

 Click here to become a Society member